awsdocs/amazon-sagemaker-developer-guide/doc_source/amazon-sagemaker-operators-for-kubernetes.md

-# Amazon SageMaker Operators for Kubernetes<a name="amazon-sagemaker-operators-for-kubernetes"></a>
+# SageMaker Operators for Kubernetes<a name="amazon-sagemaker-operators-for-kubernetes"></a>

-Amazon SageMaker Operators for Kubernetes make it easier for developers and data scientists using Kubernetes to train, tune, and deploy machine learning \(ML\) models in Amazon SageMaker\.
-You can install these Amazon SageMaker Operators on your Kubernetes cluster in Amazon Elastic Kubernetes Service \(Amazon EKS\) to create Amazon SageMaker jobs natively using the Kubernetes API and command\-line Kubernetes tools such as `kubectl`\.
+SageMaker Operators for Kubernetes make it easier for developers and data scientists using Kubernetes to train, tune, and deploy machine learning \(ML\) models in SageMaker\.
+You can install these SageMaker Operators on your Kubernetes cluster in Amazon Elastic Kubernetes Service \(Amazon EKS\) to create SageMaker jobs natively using the Kubernetes API and command\-line Kubernetes tools such as `kubectl`\.
 This guide shows you how to set up the operators\.
 The guide also explains how to use the operators to run model training, hyperparameter tuning, and inference \(real\-time and batch\)\.

 There is no additional charge to use these operators\.
-You do incur charges for any Amazon SageMaker resources that you use through these operators\.
+You do incur charges for any SageMaker resources that you use through these operators\.
 The procedures and guidelines here assume you are familiar with Kubernetes and its basic commands\.

 **Topics**
 + [What is an operator?](#what-is-an-operator)